hellotrei/react-native-aaiios-liveness-sdk/README.md

-## react-native-aaiios-liveness-sdk(v2.0.7)
+## react-native-aaiios-liveness-sdk(v3.0.3)

-### <font color='#0FA80B'>Migration Guides</font>
+### Migration Guides
+1. From version 3.0.0, motion detection has been removed, so the properties and methods related to motion detection will not have any effect.
-1. From v2.0.1, we refactored the code and aligned most of the js api with the android side, so please refer to the table below when migrating from the old version to v2.0.1.
+2. From v2.0.1, we refactored the code and aligned most of the js api with the android side, so please refer to the table below when migrating from the old version to v2.0.1.
     | old method name | new method name |
     | ------ | ------ |
     | NativeModules.RNAAILivenessSDK.initWithMarket("your-market") | AAIIOSLivenessSDK.initSDKByLicense("your-market", false) |